Blog Customer FeedbackTop 9 NPS Alternatives to Measure Customer Experience

 Overall, you should combine NPS with other customer success metrics to gain a deeper understanding of customer experience.

-Here are seven of the most powerful and popular customer satisfaction KPIs you should combine with NPS.
+Here are nine of the most powerful and popular customer satisfaction KPIs you should combine with NPS.

 1. Customer Satisfaction Score (CSAT)